Amazebot/bbot.chat/public/docs/releases/v1-pre.md

 "components" and their "controllers" is applied universally too.
 I'll explain more later.

+---

 *Adapters have moved (incomplete)*.
 Keeping adapters for external systems like Rocket.Chat or Mongo within the main bot module was a mistake.
 It required some hacky loading logic and bloated the dependency footprint for the core bot when used without them.
 Now everything is in the same repo but published as individual modules, with a consistent naming convention.

+Currently, there is no support in the pre-release version for any adapters other than Rocket.Chat.
+Before a full release, the Slack, Mongo, Rasa and Watson adapters will be updated.

 ---